 Established in 1963 to provide educational, charitable and philanthropic programs that would improve the welfare of members, their families and the community.
 Though eligibility varies for each program, all benefits from this Fund are offered at no cost to eligible members of Local Union No. 3.
 You can find more information in the Summary Plan Description.

 Your child can apply for one of the scholarship awards offered by the Fund.
-Information regarding the 2021 scholarship program will be posted at a later date.

 You and your spouse are eligible for college tuition reimbursement, up to a $20,000 life time maximum each.

 You may apply for a $32,000/$48,000 line of credit for each of your children to be used for undergraduate or graduate tuition at an accredited college and may borrow up to $4,000/$6,000 per child, per semester (fall or spring).
 You can borrow for no more than two children per semester and can have no more than a total of $56,000 in unpaid loans.
 The interest rate on the loan is pegged to the mid-term "Applicable Federal Rate" or "AFR" that is set by the IRS on a monthly basis.
 Once fixed, the AFR applies for the nine-year life of the $32,000/$48,000 line of credit.
 For information about the College Assistance Tuition Benefit (C-Tab), see the College Assistance Tuition Benefit FAQ Sheet.